amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 **Before you begin**: You must be a Meraki **Organization admin** (resource owner).

-Follow these steps to revoke the token:
+Follow these steps to revoke your refresh token:
 - Step 1: From the Meraki dashboard left-navigation pane, choose **Organization** > **Integrations**.
 - Step 2: From the **My integrations** tab, choose your integration.
 - Step 3: From the integration window that opens, from the top-right corner, click **Remove**.